 There was once a time when our answer would be a strong "no," primarily because gaming laptops were once usually much larger, thicker, and heavier than non-gaming machines.
 That's the last thing you want to carry around from class to class.
 That's no longer true today, when many gaming laptops are thinner and lighter than ever.
 In addition to our Dell G3 Gaming pick above, the Razer Blade is perhaps the classic example of a laptop that's made for gamers, with fast CPU and GPU options, but isn't much thicker or heavier than other laptops.

 At the same time, gaming laptops tend to focus more on performance than battery life, and you'll pay a premium to carry around those gaming components in a thin and light chassis.
 The great thing is that many laptops today have Thunderbolt 3 ports that can connect to external GPU enclosures for some extra gaming oomph.
 If you choose a laptop with at least a quad-core 8th-gen Intel CPU and at least 8GB of RAM, then you can attach it to an external GPU and get performance that's pretty darn close to a dedicated gaming laptop.
 And your choice of a laptop will be much wider, including choosing among the horde of excellent 2-in-1s that have hit the market over the last several years.

 Google’s Chrome OS might be a better choice for any college student whose schoolwork is limited to web use and word processing.
-Chrome OS is very lightweight and demands less powerful components, and so a Chromebook can provide much better performance and longer battery life for much less money.
+Chrome OS doesn’t require performing components.
+Chromebooks are perfect if you’re looking for a fast, affordable, and lightweight laptop.
+You will also get excellent battery life for the money.

-Also, Chromebooks are arguably more secure and more regularly updated than Windows 10 and MacOS, and they’re more limited and thus less likely to tempt a college student to waste time on non-essentials.
-There's a reason why Chrome OS is increasingly popular in educational environments, and why Google continues to focus on making the OS attractive to students.
+Parents will find these machines more limited and less likely to tempt a college student to waste time on non-essential tasks and software.
+There's a reason why Chrome OS is increasingly popular in educational environments and why Google continues to focus on making the OS attractive to students.